MicrosoftDocs/mixed-reality/mixed-reality-docs/app-model.md

 ## App to app interactions

 As you build apps, you have access to the rich app to app communication mechanisms available on Windows 10.
-Even though HoloLens currently does not support the new [app service protocol launches](current-limitations-for-apps-using-apis-from-the-shell.md), many of the new Protocol APIs and file registrations work perfectly on HoloLens to enable app launching and communication.
+Many of the new Protocol APIs and file registrations work perfectly on HoloLens to enable app launching and communication.

 Note that for desktop headsets, the app associated with a given file extension or protocol may be a Win32 app that can only appear on the desktop monitor or in the desktop slate.